srid/neuron-template/index.md

 ## How to use

 - Go to <https://github.com/srid/neuron-template> and click "Use this template" button
-- In your new repository, edit the `neuron.dhall` and change someting (i.e., the title)
+- In your new repository, edit the `neuron.dhall` file and change something (eg. the title)
 - WIP: ???

 GitHub will now build the site, which will become available at `https://<yourgithubusername>.github.io/<yournewrepo>/`.